AustinFash/MessageBoard/README.md

+# Mini Message Board

+Simple message board to add messages using a form and view them on a different page

-# BoilerPlate for Express and EJS setup
+completed using Express and EJS